 Assumes compound monthly growth.
 For illustration only — not financial advice.

-This isn't motivational fluff.
-It's math.
-And it works in your favor at every income level — even at $100/month, even with debt, even starting from a negative net worth.
+This is arithmetic, not motivational fluff.
+It works in your favor at every income level, even at $100/month, even with debt, even starting from a negative net worth.

-The catch?
-Time only works if you start.
-Waiting until things "settle down" or "get easier" is the most expensive decision you can make — because it's the one thing you can't undo later.
+The catch is that time only works if you start.
+Waiting until things "settle down" or "get easier" is the most expensive decision you can make, because it's the one thing you can't undo later.

 Strategy 1: The Roth IRA advantage